ALASKA NORTHERN LIGHTS TOURS

 Where is the best place to view the Alaska Northern Lights?

 Fairbanks, Alaska is considered the best place in the United States to view the Aurora Borealis (Northern Lights), though you can also see them from Denali.
-The Fairbanks Arctic Circle and Northern Lights Tour and Denali Aurora Quest are our most popular tours in each port.
+The Fairbanks Arctic Circle and Northern Lights Tour and Fairbanks Arctic Circle Day Tour are our most popular tours.

 What is the best time of year to view the Northern Lights?